ruby-amqp/rubybunny.info/articles/queues.md

 According to the AMQP 0.9.1 specification, there are two common message queue life-cycle patterns:

- * Durable message queues that are shared by many consumers and have an independent existence: i.e. they will continue to exist and collect messages whether or not there are consumers to receive them.
+ * Durable queues that are shared by many consumers and have an independent existence: i.e. they will continue to exist and collect messages whether or not there are consumers to receive them.
- * Temporary message queues that are private to one consumer and are tied to that consumer.
+ * Temporary queues that are private to one consumer and are tied to that consumer.
 When the consumer disconnects, the message queue is deleted.

 There are some variations of these, such as shared message queues that are deleted when the last of many consumers disconnects.

 Let us examine the example of a well-known service like an event collector (event logger).
 A logger is usually up and running